 The results demonstrated that participants exposed to positive subliminal images performed better on the task.
 In other words, they determined the direction of the moving dots more accurately.
 Additionally, they responded more quickly and felt confident in their choice.

 Processing unconscious information and using it at our will is a skilled art that some people can master.
 We call them highly intuitive people, those individuals who are not afraid of trusting their instincts and listening to the powerful voice that speaks without words.
-So, what makes highly intuitive people unique?
+So, what is a highly intuitive person?
+What makes them unique?

-When was the last time you made a special plan and spent some time together with ‘yourself’?
+When was the last time you spent time together with ‘yourself’?
 Can’t remember at all?
 When wishing to follow the right path as guided by the all-knowing sixth sense, intuitive people are aware of their thoughts and words.
 As a result, they become very self-aware, they zone out and take some “me time.”

 During their me-time, a highly intuitive person can reflect on their emotions and give their minds time to rest.
 By distancing from things that can influence them such as social media, electronic devices, and more, they can manage stress easily and see life with a positive attitude.
 What’s more, their intuitive feeling will tell them when is the best time for some good quality me-time.

-No one.
 Holding onto anger, resentment, and other harmful emotions can impact our mental and physical health.
 Yet, it’s impossible to keep all of our emotions enclosed in a box.
-Many times, the key to not let these feelings take over our minds is mindfulness.
+Many times, the key to not letting these feelings take over our minds is mindfulness.

 Highly intuitive people understand how negative feelings affect and control them.
 They willingly choose to distance themselves from the source of discomfort and prefer to remain in the present moment.
 The decision of forgiving others and looking up to the future is the result of following your gut-feeling.
 Isn’t it worth it?